AlumUSydNA/website/index.md

   <div style="flex: 1 1 50%; text-align: center; padding-left: 2em; padding-right: 2em;">
     {% capture right_box %}
 <br/>

 # Thank you for a great Annual General Meeting!

-Thank you all for joining us **August 11, 2025 – 7:00-8:00 PM ET** for the SUGUNA Special Meeting and AGM!
+Thank you all for joining us on **August 11, 2025** for the SUGUNA Special Meeting and AGM!

-We were thrilled to see over 80 of you from across Canada, Mexico, the United States, and Australia.
+We were thrilled to see 100 of you from across Canada, Mexico, the United States, and Australia.

+{% include video id="1E6qM3KP6w_HPgDTH279klACp8VEP391t" provider="google-drive" %}

-The program featured a welcome from the Vice-Chancellor, Mark Scott AO, highlighting **SUGUNA's 35th anniversary**, along with the [175th anniversary of the University of Sydney itself](https://www.sydney.edu.au/about-us/our-story/175.html).
+See the welcome above from the Vice-Chancellor, Mark Scott AO, highlighting **SUGUNA's 35th anniversary**, along with the [175th anniversary of the University of Sydney itself](https://www.sydney.edu.au/about-us/our-story/175.html).